valentina98/DL2_InstanceDiffusion/notes/DL2NotesSnellius.md

 ***NOTE:*** You can access that environment from jobs and interactive sessions, however instead of writing `python` you need to use it as `/home/scur0411/.conda/envs/instdiff1/bin/python`.
 For now we haven't found a fix for this.

+### Check what partitions are available

+Sometimes a certain partition you use can have issues taking the jobs.
+Then you can try a different one.
+Usually, you will be using are `gpu` or `gpu_mig` for GPU but double check with the documentation.

 ## Exit Snellius server
 ```bash
 exit